valentintissot/Signature-and-FTE/README.md

 # Signature and Functional Expansions
 Bruno Dupire and Valentin Tissot-Daguette

-Implementation of algorithm in "Signature Methods in Finance: Part III - Signature and Functional Expansions.
+Implementation of algorithm in the textbook "Signature Methods in Finance", Part III: Signature and Functional Expansions.